Learn The Process and Steps of a Patent

-The United States constitution provides a particularly useful patent definition: “[Congress shall have power] to promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries.”
-Another patent definition is that patents are public-private partnerships.
+The United States Constitution provides a particularly useful patent definition: “[Congress shall have power] to promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries.”
+Another definition is that patents are public-private partnerships.

-Inventors share their discoveries in exchange for a monopolies from the US Patent Office that.
+Inventors share their discoveries in exchange for monopolies from the US Patent Office that.
 Under current laws, this last for 20 years.

 Patents specifically protect inventions and innovations.
-If you have an idea for a physical invention or a new process, it has value to you because it has the potential for you to make money.
+If you have an idea for a physical invention or a new complex process, it has value to you because it has the potential for you to make money.
 That’s also true, however, for anyone who has the desire to make a profit from your idea.

 This is why patents work.
 For example, pharmaceutical companies, for example, spend the hundreds of millions of dollars necessary to invent and then safely bring life-saving drugs to the market because they know that they will make billions in revenue during the life of a patent.
 Then, after the patent expires, the entire World has access to cheap generic versions of the drug.
 When it works the way it’s supposed to, it’s a win-win.

 How Does a Patent Protect Your Invention?

-Once you’ve submitted a patent application to the USPTO for review, your application is “patent pending”.
+Once you’ve submitted a patent application to the patent office (USPTO) for review, your application is “patent pending”.